Disclaimers: See Part 1

 After launching the third Samurai in midair from a left hook punch, Xena wanted to have more fun.

-"Is this it!"
-Xena grinned.
-"The greatest Samurai out the entirety of Shinto, can't defeat a woman?
+'If this is all they can offer in battle, they are in trouble.'
+She descried the remaining Samurai, noting that most of them were eager to fight her, coaxing her to grin.
+"Is this it!
+The greatest Samurai out the entirety of Shinto can't defeat a woman?
 I bet you all couldn't take me down together!"

 The Shogun stayed quiet throughout his men's trouncing.

-'What to make of the look that passed between us while Zicalus fed me?
+'What to make of the look that passed between us after Zicalus fed me?
 Was it disbelief?
 Envy?
 Jealousy?
 Is she blowing off steam by beating these guys up?
+Ugh!
 What right does Xena have to display any emotions for what I'm doing with Zicalus!'
 Gabrielle ruminated.
 'She broke up with me.
 I'll do as I please.'

-Eyeing the beautiful features of Zicalus, the short haired blonde wasn't attracted to him, although Xena accused her of it.
+Eyeing the beautiful features of Zicalus, the short-haired blonde wasn't attracted to him, although Xena accused her of it.

 Finally, Gabrielle realized his lips were moving.
 "What was that?"

-"I asked, do you think, I'll do well against, Xena Sama?"
+"I'd asked do you think I would do well against Xena Sama?"